|A book sale hosted by the Friends of George Mason Regional Library.|

 But some friends groups have socked away “half a million dollars,” she said.
 “We want to find good ways to spend that money, not just have it sit there.”

-When asked to name libraries with large amounts of money, she cited Reston Regional, which is saving funds for a renovation, and George Mason Regional Library in Annandale.
+When asked to name libraries with large amounts of money, she cited Reston Regional Library, which is saving funds for a renovation, and George Mason Regional Library in Annandale.

 The Friends of George Mason Regional Library has a lot of money because “the library has not identified projects for us to spend it on,” Allard said.
 Three or four years ago, the friends proposed replacing the outdated circulation desk but the library director at the time opposed the project because of pending changes in library procedures.

-In addition, Allard said, the group is concerned its semi-annual book sales are not raising as much money as they used to – they aren’t attracting book dealers as much as they used to – so the group is saving its revenue to ensure it will continue to be able to support the library.
+In addition, Allard said, the group is concerned its semi-annual book sales are not raising as much money as they used to – they aren’t attracting as many book dealers – so the group is saving its revenue to ensure it will continue to be able to support the library.

 The MOU will be discussed again at the next meeting of the Ad Hoc Committee, although a date hasn’t been set, Hudson said.
 Meanwhile, “the committee will consider all comments.”